CDCgov/SARS-CoV-2_FRNTcalculations/README.md

 ## Demo

 Given a folder of correct input CSV files (set in a combination of lines 21 and 29) the output should be a single csv file named "final_ec50.csv" written in an output folder set in line 25.
 There will also be a single normalized graph produced per "Graph Group" designated in the collection of input CSV files.

+All that is required to run the code in a proper environment is to set a working directory, (line 21), an input subdirectory of the working directory (line 29), and an output subdirectory of the working directory (line 25).
+After this, and assuming valid plates CSV files in the input directory, the code can be run simply by coping and pasting the whole code into the R Console.
+There are, of course, many ways to execute R code, but this simple method should work.

 When the provided example plate is run, it should produce three files, as seen in the <a href="https://github.com/CDCgov/SARS-CoV-2_FRNTcalculations/tree/master/Examples/Expected%20Results">Expected Results</a> folder.